The Board of Health includes 11 members

 |

-These members were appointed to the Board of Health for the City of Ottawa Health Unit, all terms to be effective on the date of proclamation of the amendments to the City of Ottawa Act, 1999 and to expire with the term of Council.
+These members were appointed to the Board of Health for the City of Ottawa Health Unit, all terms to be effective on the date of appointment and to expire with the term of City Council.

 Contact Us